mikeym/m2-validation/validation-form-group/README.md

 The Bootstrap validation classes applied by the directive mark an invalid field (plus labels & etc) in red, a valid field in green, and has no effect on non-validated or pristine fields.

 The directive is intended for use on AngularJS forms styled with Bootstrap, and works fine on various form input fields.
+See the [Bootstrap validation states](http://getbootstrap.com/css/#forms-control-validation) for more info.

 ### [Demo Page](http://htmlpreview.github.io/?https://github.com/mikeym/m2-validation/blob/master/validation-form-group/demos/demo.html)